aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/international/transgender-day-of-remembrance/prayer-of-kalonymus-from-sefer-even-bohan-1322.html.md

 and the secrets of Arithmetic and Geometry
 They will not believe it can be told;
-and the wisdom of Measurements... they will not obtain it; the people’s pleasures in coffers and coffers[foot]Cf. Genesis 4:12 [/foot]&nbsp;
+and the wisdom of Measurements... they will not obtain it; the people’s pleasures in Field and Plane[foot]Possibly a reference to Genesis 4:12.[/foot]&nbsp;
 by which the seeker can measure the heights of heaven and the depth of abyss.
-Those dwelling in a hut cannot (measure) the edge of Astronomy and if the wheel rotates yet the constellations remain fixed if they are weary wanderers.
+Those dwelling in an observatory cannot (measure) the extent[foot]lit. the edge[/foot] of Astronomy and if the wheel rotates yet the constellations remain fixed if they are weary wanderers.
 [Those are] the seven steps of the ladder.